Skip to Content

 Should You Harm Hoverflies?

-Hoverflies are actually helpful flies that are important for organic gardening and pest control.
-They pollinate plants, and the larvae feed on aphids such as mealy bugs, mites, scale, and other pests that harm plants.
+Flower flies pollinate plants, and the larvae feed on aphids such as mealy bugs, mites, scales, and other pests that harm plants.

 How to Get Rid of Hoverflies